Autism Support Pathway

 Support for children under 5

-1. Speak with a health visitor, staff at your local children's centre or childcare facility.
+1. Speak with a health visitor, staff at your local family hub or children's centre or childcare facility.

 2. Find support through our online Care and Support Directory, using the link below.